jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

        | "averaging": str One of 'none', 'sqrt',
        | 'full'.
 See below.
        | "intercept":bool
+       | "simplex_rffs":bool .
+An experimental feature,
+       | see below.
    * - Conv1dMatern
      - | Compares sequences by averaging over
        | a Matern kernel applied pairwise to